lsieun/lsieun.github.io/_bytebuddy/rudimentary/ch04-transform/delegation/annotation/other/bytebuddy-method-delegation-annotation-morph.md

 If you want to invoke **a specific super method**, consider using the `@Super` annotation for creating a type-safe proxy.

-### 如何使用

-Before this annotation can be used, it needs to be installed and registered explicitly, similarly to the `@Pipe` annotation.
-This annotation instructs Byte Buddy to inject a proxy class that calls a method's super method with explicit arguments.

-For this, the `Morph.Binder` needs to be installed for **an interface type** that **takes an argument of the array type `Object`** and **returns a non-array type of `Object`**.

-This is an alternative to using the `SuperCall` or `DefaultCall` annotations which call a super method using the same arguments as the intercepted method was invoked with.

 ## 示例